Back to Glossary

 Racing Strategy

-An overcut is a racing strategy where a driver stays on track longer than their competitors before making a pit stop, aiming to gain track position when they eventually do pit.
+An overcut is a pit stop strategy in motorsport where a driver intentionally stays on the track longer than their competitors before pitting, aiming to gain a position by setting faster lap times while others are changing tires.